 + Upcoming Presentations

 Type 1 diabetes increases odds of venous thromboembolism following traumatic injury.
 Jan Leonard MSPH, Lisa M. Caputo MA, Matthew M. Carrick MD, Denetta S. Slone MD, Charles W. Mains MD, David Bar-Or MD.
-To be presented: American Association for the Surgery of Trauma, September 9 – 12, 2015, Las Vegas, NV.
+American Association for the Surgery of Trauma, September 9-12, 2015, Las Vegas, NV.